HEALTH & WELLNESS

 The first thing to remember is don’t feel guilty.
 You can’t always be the perfect mother or father; sometimes you will feel like screaming and running away.
 If you think that you need extra help dealing with all the stresses in your life don’t feel bad.
 The first step to feeling better is getting help, either from a close network of support people in your life or from a professional.

 There are several ways to do this.
 First, see your doctor.
-Any doctor can refer you to a psychiatrist and usually you will be put on a waiting list for a period of time.
+Any doctor can refer you to a psychiatrist and usually, you will be put on a waiting list for a period of time.
 Psychiatrists are covered by OHIP, so the costs will be covered.
-If you don’t like this area you can go to a private or group counsellor.
+If you don’t like this area you can go to a private or group counselor.

 For most types of counselling there is a waiting list.
 Listed below are services available in London, what they specialize in, how long it takes to get in and how much they cost.

 Professional counseling is available 24 hours a day for people with a serious mental illness who are 16 years or older.
 They offer crises counseling by phone, face-to-face crisis counseling and peer support in an office setting, a visit from the 24-hour mobile crisis counseling team at a location of your choice, safe beds, and links to other services.